 t3=sin(seq(from=0, to=2*40*pi, length=1000))

-Since these sinusoidal waves have the same power, the wavelet spectrum of the time series should show peaks of identical amplitude at three distinct periodicities.
+The wavelet spectrum of the time series should show peaks of identical power at each of the three dominant periods.
 However, the traditional approach leads to a consistent reduction in power at low periodicities:

 plot(wt1, type="power.corr.norm", main="Bias-corrected wavelet power")

 plot(wt1, type="power.norm", main="Biased wavelet power")

 This bias also affects the cross-wavelet, which can be used to determine the time- and frequency-resolved relationship between two time series.
 The new version of biwavelet implements the bias-correction developed by Veleda et al. (2012).
 The bias does not affect the wavelet coherence, however.
 For instance, MEI and NPGO undergo coherent fluctuations at periodicities of ~64-150 months (5-12 years) between 1966-2010, with peaks in NPGO leading peaks in MEI by one quarter of a cycle.
 For help interpreting these results, please see the references below and the biwavelet manual.